Kingdom of Kandy: Military

-The Royal Palace of Kandy (කන්ද උඩරට මාලිගාව) is a historical palace complex located in the city of Kandy, Sri Lanka, and was the official residence of the kings of the Kingdom of Kandy before the British colonization in 1815.
-The palace complex is a remarkable example of traditional Kandyan architecture, adorned with intricate wood and stone carvings, and murals on the walls.
-It comprises several buildings, including the Audience Hall, the Queen's Palace, the King's Palace, and the famous Temple of the Tooth Relic.
-The Temple of the Tooth, one of the most revered Buddhist temples in the world, is also located within the palace complex.
-The palace complex and the Temple of the Tooth are both designated as UNESCO World Heritage Sites.

-The city of Kandy was built in a stunning pattern of twelve cycles by the kings of Kandy, showcasing their grandeur and architectural prowess.
-However, after the fall of the kingdom to British invaders, the once glorious landscape was altered beyond recognition.
+17th–18th Century flintlock Sinhalese Long Gun also known as a "Bondikula".
+The lock is situated to the left side and the bifurcated butt is a characteristic unique to Sinhalese guns.
+The gun has been extensively ornamented with silver and ivory panels carved with floral patterns.

+Exquisite Sinhalese bronze cannon with intricate silver and gold inlay, gifted to King Vijaya Rajasingha in 1745 by Lewuke, the Disawa or Lord of the four Korles district.

+The War Flag of King Sri Wickrama Rajasinha captured by the British.

 Economy

 During the reign of Vimaladharmasuriya I many steps were taken to develop and improve the economy of the Kingdom of Kandy.
 He took steps to improve the iron industry, the Uva Province and agriculture in places such as Kothmale, Walapane, Harispaththuwa, Uva, Hewaheta, Udunuwara, Yatinuwara and Ududumbara.

 Imports of the Kandyan Kingdom included silk, tea, and sugar while exports included cinnamon, pepper and areca nut.

 The Kingdom of Kandy used multiple currencies some of which originated from its predecessor, the Kingdom of Kotte.
 The silver coins ridi (Massa) and panama were introduced by the end of the 16th century while the gold coins ran panama and ran massa had been introduced earlier.
 Later the thangam massa, podi thangama, ridiya were introduced.
 By the 18th century the waragama originating from India and the copper coin salli became widespread with an exchange rate of one ridiya for sixty-four salli coins.
 The influence of the Dutch resulted in the Stuiver entering circulation gaining the name thuttu among Sinhalese.
 Hook-shaped coins the Larin were already in use during the Kingdom of Kotte and is believed to have been introduced by Persian traders.
 These were locally replicated as Angutu Massa with a silver finish.